DaWe35/Similarweb-free-API/README.md

     https://api.similarweb.com/v1/SimilarWebAddon/github.com/all

-Note that at the time we don't know what is the limitation of this API endpoint, so be careful and wait some minutes/hours when the limit reached (prevention to getting banned not implemented yet).
+Note that subdomain requests returns the main domain statistics.
+We don't know what is the limitation of this API endpoint, so be careful and wait some minutes/hours when the limit reached (prevention to getting banned not implemented yet).

 **Is it legal?** Yes, the endpoint is just hidden, not forbidden.
 The data also available on their website, for free (so you can write a crawler also, if you don't want to use this API).